 Actionable Tip:

 Unauthorized access is a leading cause of database breaches.
-By limiting who can access your database and what they can do, you reduce the risk of insider threats and external attacks.
+By limiting who can access your database and what they can do, you can significantly reduce the risk of insider threats and external attacks.

 Actionable Tip: